Hokutōriki Hideki

 Hokutōriki Hideki (born October 31, 1977, as Hideki Kimura) is a former sumo wrestler, from Tochigi, Japan.
 He reached the top makuuchi division in 2002 and was runner-up in three tournaments.
-He had four special prizes in his career and a gold star for defeating yokozuna.
+He had four special prizes in his career and a gold star for defeating a yokozuna.
 The highest rank he reached was sekiwake.
 He retired in May 2011 and is an elder of the Japan Sumo Association and a coach at Kokonoe stable.

 Career

 He was born in Kurobane, a town in the Nasu District of Tochigi Prefecture.
 Hokutōriki made his professional debut in March 1993, joining Kokonoe stable.
 In October of that year he transferred to the newly created Hakkaku stable run by former yokozuna Hokutoumi.
 It took nearly nine years for him to achieve sekitori status by gaining promotion to the second jūryō division in January 2002.
 However, it took him only two further tournaments to reach the top makuuchi division.
 On his debut outing in makuuchi in May 2002 he made an immediate impression, finishing as runner-up with a strong 11–4 record and the fighting spirit prize.
 He was also a runner-up in the March 2003 tournament.

 The highlight of Hokutōriki's career came in May 2004, the only occasion when he recorded a winning score from the upper maegashira ranks.
 Ranked at maegashira 1, he sensationally defeated Asashōryū on the sixth day - his first ever victory over a yokozuna.
 Asashōryū had won the previous two tournaments with unbeaten 15-0 records and was on a 35 bout winning streak.
 With Asashōryū suffering another defeat to Kyokutenhō on Day 11, Hokutōriki came into the final day the sole leader on 13–1, his only defeat in the tournament thus far being to Wakanosato on Day 8.
 However, he lost his senshuraku bout to Hakuhō, then in his debut top division tournament, being sidestepped by the 19-year-old after two false starts.
 With Asashōryū defeating Chiyotaikai, both Asashōryū and Hokutōriki were tied on 13-2 and had to meet again in a playoff for the championship, which Hokutōriki lost.
 Nevertheless, he was rewarded with special prizes for Fighting spirit and Outstanding Performance, and after the tournament he was promoted to sumo's third highest rank of sekiwake.